brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ## Summary

 Building a machine learning classifier + familiarizing myself with tools learned in the first week of the BrainHack school.
+Details to be determined based on whether I collaborate with others.

 ## Project definition